-If you have a smart thermostat—for example one made by Nest, Ecobee, Lux, Honeywell or Bosch—troubleshooting will depend on your model.
-Take a look at the manufacturer’s website for help.
-If you’re still unable to get your Wi-Fi thermostat to work, contact us at 715-504-0533 for heating and cooling service.
+If you have a smart thermostat—like one made by Nest, Ecobee, Lux, Honeywell or Bosch—troubleshooting is very model-specific.
+Refer to the manufacturer’s website for help.
+If you still can’t get your Wi-Fi thermostat to work, call us at 715-504-0533 for heating and cooling service.

-- Using one hand, quickly turn the breaker to the “on” position.
-If the breaker trips right away and pops back to “off,” don't try to reset it and contact an expert from Point Heating & Cooling at 715-504-0533 right away.
+Using one hand, firmly switch the breaker to the “on” position.
+If the breaker immediately trips and pops back to “off,” don’t try to reset it and get in touch with a professional from Point Heating & Cooling at 715-504-0533 right away.

 3. Replace the Air Filter